 When someone believes that hypnosis is the same thing as mind control, this sense of personal agency is undermined since it would mean that anyone who is a hypnotist could take control of them.

-What they are failing to take into account is what would have to be true if hypnosis wasn’t real.
+What they are failing to take into account is what would have to be true if hypnosis weren’t real.

 Neural network capacity limits